wechuli/python-deepdive/Part 2/Section 02 - Sequences/notes.md

 Slices also support a third argument - the step value.
 When not specified, the step value defaults to 1.

 Any slice essentially defines a sequence of indices that is used to select elements for another sequence.
 In fact, any indices defined by a slice can also be defined using a range.
 The difference is that slices are defined independently of the sequence being sliced.

 Be careful of empty slices.

 The **slice** object has a method, indices, that returns the equivalent range start/stop/step for any slice given the length of the sequence being sliced.

+## Creating Custom Sequence Types

+At it's most basic, an immutable sequence type should support two things:

+- returning the length of the sequence
+- given an index, returning the element at that index

+If an object provides this functionality, then we should in theory be able to:

+- retrieve elements by index using square brackets
+- iterate through the elements using Python's native looping mechanisms

+Remember that sequence types are iterables, but not all iterables are sequence types.

+Sequence types at a minimum, implement the following methods

+`__len__`

+`__getitem__`

+At its most basic, the `__getitem__` method takes in a single integer argument - the index.
+However, it may also choose to handle a slice type argument.

+### The `__getitem__` method

+The `__getitem__` method should return an element of the sequence based on the specified index or raise an `IndexError` exception if the index is out of bounds.

+### The `__len__` Method

+In general sequence types support the Python built-in function `len()`

+To support this all we need to do is implement the `__len__` method in our custom sequence type.